 These brownie batter baked oats are simply divine.
-Chocolatey, with a gooey melted chocolate centre, they feel more like dessert than breakfast.
+Chocolatey, with a gooey melted chocolate centre, they have a rich chocolate flavour that seems more like dessert than breakfast.

-If you like brownies and — more importantly — brownie batter, this recipe is for you.
+If you like brownies and — more importantly — brownie batter, this is about to become one of your favorite ways to make baked oats.

 Admittedly, this takes a little trial and error.

 Different chocolates melt differently, so it can take a few tries to find one that melts perfectly to create a gooey centre.
-I’ve tried a bunch of different chocolate options, and some create a creamy melt while others simply bake into the centre of the oats without melting completely.
+We've experimented with a bunch of different chocolate options, and some create a creamy melt while others simply bake into the centre of the oats without melting completely.

 Due to different sugar and fat contents in different types of chocolate, it’s hard to say exactly which chocolates will and won’t melt well.
 Trial and error is your best friend here, and who could complain about testing out a few different baked oats variations?

-- I’ve tried a few types of dark chocolate with higher cocoa levels (60% and higher), and none of those melted very well.
+- We've tried a few types of dark chocolate with higher cocoa levels (60% and higher), and none of those melted very well.

-- For some reason, it seems like sugar-free chocolates melt a little bit better inside baked oats.
+- Sugar-free chocolates melts a little bit better inside baked oats.
 This is also ideal if you want a sweet breakfast, but don’t want to jump straight into your day with too much sugar.
+Lindt also has a wonderful sugar free option for this!

 They can!
 The texture will be slightly different, but to speed the process up, skip the oven and microwave these oats for 2-3 minutes instead.